dotnet/designs/accepted/2023/sign-signature-provider-plugins.md

 ### Goals

 * Create a plugin model that enables pluggable signature providers.
-A signature provider plugin will offer an alternate implementation of [`System.Security.Cryptography.RSA`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.rsa) and the [`System.Security.Cryptography.X509Certificates.X509Certificate2`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509certificate2) corresponding to the private key.
+A signature provider plugin will offer an alternate implementation of [`System.Security.Cryptography.AsymmetricAlgorithm`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.asymmetricalgorithm) and the [`System.Security.Cryptography.X509Certificates.X509Certificate2`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.x509certificates.x509certificate2), if available, corresponding to the private key.
+Note that while there may be valid scenarios for signing with a raw asymmetric key pair, some signing operations require a certificate and will fail if a certificate is not available.
 * Make Sign CLI plugin-neutral.
 While Sign CLI may install some core plugins (TBD), most plugins should be installed separately from Sign CLI itself, and Sign CLI's only interactions with any plugin should be through this plugin model.
 * Enable Sign CLI and plugins to version and release independently.

 ### Non-Goals

+* Enable signature formats that require a certificate to sign without a certificate.
+* Enable signature formats to support asymmetric algorithms they do not already support.
 * Create a distribution channel for plugins.
 Sign CLI is a .NET tool and is [available on https://nuget.org](https://www.nuget.org/packages/sign/).
 Plugin packages can be published to any NuGet feed, including <https://nuget.org>.
 * Create a dynamic discovery mechanism for plugins.
 Initially, we'll probably have a web page that lists common plugins and where to get them.
 * Manage (list, update, uninstall) installed plugins.